 - For a soft tissue impaction, the price would be the lowest, at somewhere between $200 and $400 per tooth.
 The procedure involves making an incision in the gum and extracting the tooth.
 Depending on the tooth’s position, patients might need special cutting procedures.
 The dentist will cut and remove the tooth piece by piece.
 The gums will be stitched back together after the procedure.

 - In the case of a partial bone or full bone impaction, the procedure will involve the removal of bone in order to access the impacted tooth.
 The doctor needs special tools and conditions.
 This procedure is at the intersection of dentistry and maxillofacial surgery.
 The cost, therefore, will also be higher, with as much as $600 per tooth.

 A properly managed recovery is also very important.
 Read more about wisdom teeth and what to eat to ensure a quick recovery in this informative article.

 In conclusion, it is very difficult to make a decision concerning impacted wisdom teeth removal without expert dentist advice.
 There is no general recommendation for impacted wisdom teeth.
-Your dentist should analyse your particular case.
+Thus, your dentist should analyse your particular case.
 Regardless of what you decide, remember to only seek the very best medical advice before engaging in such a procedure.